archoleat/core/README.md

 ## Info

-If you want to learn more about the core capability for **conqueror** then you can read the
+If you want to learn more about the core capability for **Conqueror** then you can read the
 [**Conqueror Wiki**](https://github.com/Conqueror-Site-Builder/conqueror/wiki).